|

 never have successful attempts at blocking?

 For setting, it's all in the feet.
-Training volleyball footwork for
+Training footwork

 Practice setting to targets.
 Use proper footwork patterns to get in position and set the ball to the target.